T-Rizzle12/Custom-Gmod-Bot/README.md

 This mod is in Beta, there will be bugs, but constant updates with new features and fixes.

-Although you can now clone the repository, "I will put updates into a secondary branch before releasing it," I would suggest downloading the latest release, Thank You!
+Although you can just clone the repository.
+(I will put updates into a secondary branch before releasing it) I would suggest downloading the latest release, Thank You!

 ## Why I made this mod
 I made this because I usually have to play Gmod alone and I also wanted to see what I could do with the nextbot system.